postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 #### Changing your email address

 If you are on a Professional, Basic, or Free plan, you can change the email address associated with your Postman account.
 Open your [account settings](https://go.postman.co/settings/me/account/) page.
-Select your avatar in the upper-right corner > **Account Settings** > **Account**.
+Select your avatar in the upper-right corner > **Settings** > **Account**.
 Edit your email address and select **Update Email** to save changes.

 If you are on an Enterprise plan, you must contact your Team Admins to update the email address associated with your Postman account.

 #### Resetting your password

 If you are on a Professional, Basic, or Free plan, you can reset your password if you are already signed in by navigating to your [account settings](https://go.postman.co/settings/me/account/) page.
-Select your avatar in the upper-right corner > **Account Settings** > **Account**.
+Select your avatar in the upper-right corner > **Settings** > **Account**.
 Select **Edit Password**.

 If you aren't signed in to your Postman account, you can recover your username or reset your password from the [**Sign In**](https://identity.getpostman.com/login) page.
 Select __Trouble signing in?__ Enter your account email, select the __I'm not a robot__ box, and select __Submit__.
 Postman will send you an email with instructions for recovering access to your account.